leezx/GBSI/README.md

-# MBSIT
+# MSIC

+# module-based subtype identification and clustering of single-cell RNA-seq data
-# title of paper: Clustering and trajectory inference of single-cell RNA-seq data by marker-based subgroup identification method
+title of paper: Clustering and trajectory inference of single-cell RNA-seq data by marker-based subgroup identification method

 example1: Visualization and analysis of single-cell RNA-seq data by kernel-based similarity learning